chenyong2github/SSAO/README.md

 # SSAO
-implement SSAO step by step
+implement SSAO step by step in Unity 2018.1.0b13